goderich/dissertation/dissertation.md

 | /ka.al/ | /ka.lan/      | 'to speak' |
 | /ka.iʔ/ | /kay.ʔan/     | 'to dig'   |

-The hiatus resolution rule can also interact with rhythmic vowel reduction (discussed in @sec:vowel-reduction-matu-plng), however these interactions are quite complex and outside the scope of this study.
+The hiatus resolution rule can also interact with rhythmic vowel reduction (discussed in @sec:vowel-reduction-matu-plng), however, these interactions are quite complex and outside the scope of this study.
 They should be looked upon in more detail in future research.

 #### Vowel reduction in Matu'uwal and Plngawan {#sec:vowel-reduction-matu-plng}

 Matu'uwal, Plngawan, and Matu'aw are the only dialects that do not exhibit prepenultimate vowel reduction (discussed in @sec:prepen-vowel-weakening).
 However, Matu'uwal and Plngawan (and perhaps Matu'aw as well) still have vowel reduction processes operating on vowels outside the head foot, but they are not as total as in Squliq or Klesan.

 These vowel reduction processes have not received very much attention from researchers.
-Nevertheless, Chen [-@chen2012, pp. 87-115] has explored affixation-related vowel reduction in Plngawan using an Optimality theoretic approach, and @huang2017a looked at the patterns in Matu'uwal.
+Nevertheless, Chen [-@chen2012, pp. 87-115] has explored affixation-related vowel reduction in Plngawan using an Optimality theoretic approach, and @huang2017a looks at the patterns in Matu'uwal.
 The patterns themselves are presented in @tbl:vowel-reduction-ml-pl, with cognates for ease of comparison.

 : Vowel reduction comparison for Matu'uwal and Plngawan {#tbl:vowel-reduction-ml-pl}